-4.1 Convening an Al Panel

-- 4.1.1 The student may dispute the findings of the AIO and/or the penalty imposed by the AIO and may request the CQA Team in the Host Faculty, in writing, to refer the matter to an AI Panel.
-The student's written request shall include the reasons for the dispute, indicate the evidence the student intends to rely upon and shall normally be made within five (5) working days of the outcome of the AI Meeting being sent. - 4.1.2 An Al Panel must also be convened at the request of an AlO (in the circumstances set out in Section B 3.3.1(c); or 3.3.3 above) and the AlO shall provide the CQA team in the Host Faculty with the information necessary for the notification below.
+- 4.1 Convening an Al Panel - 4.1.1 The student may dispute the findings of the AIO and/or the penalty imposed by the AIO as a result of the AI meeting and may request the CQA Team in the Host Faculty, in writing, to refer the matter to an AI Panel.
+The student's written request shall include the reasons for the dispute, indicate the evidence the student intends to rely upon and shall normally be made within five (5) working days of the outcome of the AI Meeting being sent.

-4.2 Notification and Exchange of Information

-- 4.2.1 The CQA team in the Host Faculty will give the student written notice of the date, time place, and purpose of the Al Panel meeting.
-The written notice shall also include a summary of the allegations and the basis for those allegations. - 4.2.2 The AI Panel will be held as soon as reasonably practicable and normally within twenty (20) working days of the date of the notification set out above. - 4.2.3 At least five (5) working days in advance of the AI Panel meeting, both the student and the University (via the CQA team in the Host Faculty) will supply to one another where appropriate: - a.A summary of the information each intends to present to the Al Panel; - A copy of any documents or other evidence which each party intends to rely on; - c.A copy of any witness statements; and - d.
-The names of any witnesses each party intends to call. - 4.3 Members of and Representatives at the Academic Integrity Panel
+- 4.1.2 An AI Panel must also be convened at the request of an AIO (in the circumstances set out in Section B 3.3.1(c); or 3.3.3 above) and the AIO shall provide the CQA team in the Host Faculty with the information necessary for the notification below. - 4.2 Notification and Exchange of Information - 4.2.1 The CQA team in the Host Faculty will give the student written notice of the date, time place, and purpose of the AI Panel meeting.
+The written notice shall also include a summary of the allegations and the basis for those allegations. - 4.2.2 The AI Panel will be held as soon as reasonably practicable and normally within twenty (20) working days of the date of the notification set out above. - 4.2.3 At least five (5) working days in advance of the AI Panel meeting, both the student and the University (via the CQA team in the Host Faculty) will supply to one another where appropriate: - a.
+A summary of the information each intends to present to the AI Panel; - b.
+A copy of any documents or other evidence which each party intends to rely on; - c.
+A copy of any witness statements; and - d.
+The names of any witnesses each party intends to call. - 4.2.4 Students should confirm their attendance (in person or via agreed alternative means) with the CQA team in advance of the meeting. - 4.2.5 If a student fails to confirm their attendance or attend the AI Panel without good reason, the Panel may make a decision on the basis of the available evidence.

+4.3 Members of and Representatives at the Academic Integrity Panel